DEFRA/fcp-dal-api-performance-test/README.md

 ### Validation

 Validation for each of the test calls is currently quite simple.
 Each call is subject to a response assertion that it receives a 200 response code.
-Each call is also subject to a JSON assertion to ensure there is NOT an "error" block in the response.
+Each call is also subject to a JSON assertion to ensure there is NOT an `error` property in the response object.

 ### Load profiling